SothyLorn/ansible-taskmate-setup/README.md

 - Generate New Token with Full Access

-    In the API page:
+    In the API page

       => Look for the "Tokens/Keys" tab or "Personal Access Tokens" section => Click the "Generate New Token" button

-    Configure Token Settings:
+    Configure Token Settings

       => Token Name: Enter a descriptive name (e.g., "Jenkins-Ansible-Full-Access" or "Automation-Full-Access") => Expiration: Choose expiration period: